Felix Knight: Marriage and children

 While on the set of Babes in Toyland, Knight fell in love with fellow co-star Alice Moore, who played the Queen of Hearts.
 They eloped to Yuma, Arizona and married there on October 17, 1935.
 They divorced on March 14, 1939.

 In 1940, Knight married Ethel Blume, a radio actress who appeared on The Adventures of Helen, The Aldrich Family, Easy Aces, John's Other Wife, and Joyce Jordan, M.D.
-The two had one child, William Felix Knight II, who at one point would star in an episode of Juvenile Jury in 1954.
+The two had one child, William Felix Knight II, who at one point would star in an episode of Juvenile Jury in 1951.

 Death

 Knight died on June 18, 1998, at Calvary Hospital in the Bronx, New York City.
-He is buried in the Woodlawn Cemetery in the Bronx.
 Not long before his death, Knight told writer Laura Wagner (Classic Images, June 1998): "I did my best, I tried to be a nice guy.
 I helped people whenever I could, and I never complained. ...
 For a country boy from a cotton patch in Macon, Georgia—I think I did pretty good."

-His wife, Ethel Blume, died in Brookline, Massachusetts on January 16, 2014, two days after her 95th birthday.